A View From INSEAD

 Associate professor of technology and management Manuel Sosa

-Programme Director of the Innovation by Design programme
+Programme Director of the Design Thinking and Creativity for Business programme

 Programme Director Manuel Sosa explains how harnessing the transformational force of design can help you become an innovation catalyst within your organisation

 Firstly, how do you define design and design thinking?

 Design is much more than design thinking.
 It’s a discipline that uncovers explicit and latent customer needs, then generates and visualises solutions to address them.
 What’s more, it does so in an iterative way, finding out what’s not only novel, but also desirable, useful, (technically) feasible, and (economically) viable.

 So I see design thinking as a problem-solving approach inspired by these methods.
 And note that some of those methods are drawn from research in engineering design, creativity management and lean startup practice.

 Our new programme teaches participants how to integrate design and business disciplines.
 Of course, we teach design thinking methods, but we also teach how to work with designers and how to prepare an organisation to exploit the value that design can bring them.